AbhishekYadav-01/JourneyPlanner-Trip-Management-System/README.md

 # JourneyPlanner: Trip Management System

-JourneyPlanner is a comprehensive Trip Management System designed to streamline trip management and booking processes.
-It allows users to add detailed trip information such as vehicle number, seating capacity, pick-up and drop locations, and departure times.
-Utilizing Binary Search Trees (BST), the system efficiently organizes trips and optimizes search functionalities based on departure times.
-It also manages vehicle allocations, linking each vehicle to its corresponding trips, and maintains a repository of unique locations associated with trips and transport services.
-Users can perform targeted searches for trips based on pick-up location, time range, or both pick-up and drop locations, enhancing operational efficiency.
-Furthermore, the system supports seamless trip bookings and automatically updates the number of booked seats upon successful reservations.
+JourneyPlanner is  a comprehensive C++ Travel Bus Management System and  to streamline the creation, management, and booking of bus trips.
+These systems allow users to input detailed trip information, including vehicle specifics, seating capacity, pick-up and drop locations, and departure times, all managed efficiently through Binary Search Trees (BST).
+The use of BST ensures optimized trip organization and quick retrieval based on departure times.
+Centralized trip management via the TravelDesk class provides robust functionalities for viewing trips comprehensively and booking them seamlessly.
+This implementation leverages advanced Tree data structures and adheres to OOP principles, enhancing operational efficiency and user experience.

 ## Key Features

 ### Trip Management